 In the 1890s, Brainard Warner and others organized a trolley company, the Kensington Electric Railway – known to residents as the “Toonerville trolley” – to supplement the railroad’s commuter service and to encourage year round residence in the community.
 The trolley line traveled along what is now Kensington Parkway to Chevy Chase, where it connected to the Capital Traction Line, which ended at l8th and U streets in Washington.
 The trolley ran from l895 to 1933, when it was replaced by bus service.

-In the early twentieth century, boardwalks for pedestrians lined some of Kensington’s dusty, unpaved streets, and the town had just begun to put in brick sidewalks.
+In the early 20th century, boardwalks for pedestrians lined some of Kensington’s dusty, unpaved streets, and the town had just begun to put in brick sidewalks.
 Oil lamps, smoky and dim, provided street lighting.
 Homes relied on well water; many had windmills or gasoline engines to pump water out of deep wells to attic storage tanks.

 In 1914, a bond issue was approved for a municipal water and sewer system.
 Soon, Kensington could boast of having the latest engineering advances in its wells, pumps, and fire hydrants.
 A water tank at Summit and Detrick Avenues near Howard Avenue piped water to Kensington’s homes.
 An Italian work crew laid pipes so that sewage could be piped to vacant land on Kensington Parkway.
 A few years later, when Kensington’s water and sewer service was taken over by the Washington Suburban Sanitary Commission, the town gave the land to the Maryland-National Capital Park and Planning Commission with an agreement that a recreation area and playground would be created.
 Today, Kensington Cabin Park inhabits the site.